grafana/k6-docs/docs/sources/next/misc/k6-rest-api.md

 ---
 title: 'k6 REST API'
-excerpt: 'With this API you can see and control different execution aspects like number of VUs, pause or resume the test, list groups, set and get the setup data and more.'
+description: 'With this API you can see and control different execution aspects like number of VUs, pause or resume the test, list groups, set and get the setup data and more.'
 _build: